 Made from the fiber of angora goats, mohair is incredibly soft but durable, making it ideal for rugs.

 We collaborated with Frances Van Hasselt, of South African mohair rug brand Frances V. H., on two initial designs— the ‘Patchwork’ rug, a fusion of imperfect rectangles referencing vintage quilting techniques, and ‘Blok Huis’, which nods to the simple geometry of the farmhouses that dot the Karoo.
+Subsequent designs are inspired by South African topography and flora as evidenced in the 'After the Rains' and 'Abstract Landscape' weaves.

 Each rug takes 6-8 weeks to create, and is produced within a 100% local, sustainable and ethical South African supply chain.
 The process starts on the Van Hasselt family’s angora farm in Prince Albert, where the goats are shorn for the raw mohair fiber.
 After going through the washing and combing process the mohair is then hand spun and hand woven by skilled female weavers in the Eastern Cape.